wheresrhys/fetch-mock/docs/_usage/configuration.md

     types:
       - Boolean
     content: |-
-      Convert objects into JSON before delivering as stub reponses.
-Can be useful to set to `false` globally if e.g. dealing with a lot of array buffers.
-If `true`, will also add `content-type: application/json` header.
+      Always convert objects passed to `.mock()` to JSON strings before building reponses.
+Can be useful to set to `false` globally if e.g. dealing with a lot of `ArrayBuffer`s.
+When `true` the `Content-Type: application/json` header will also be set on each response.
   - name: includeContentLength<sup>†</sup>
     default: true
     types:
       - Boolean
-    content: Automatically sets a `content-length` header on each response.
+    content: Sets a `Content-Length` header on each response.
   - name: fallbackToNetwork
     default: "false"
     types: